rohan-v8rma/Java-Juggernaut/README.md

 As we can see, the default constructor of `B`'s parent `A`, is called as well when `B` is instantiated.

-We can change this behavior by ***explicitly*** calling a specific constructor of the parent, inside the child's constructor.
+We can change this behavior by ***explicitly*** calling a specific parameterized `super` constructor of the parent, inside the child's constructor.

 ```java
 class A {